Ambulyx dohertyi

 Ambulyx dohertyi is a species of moth of the family Sphingidae first described by Walter Rothschild in 1894.

 Distribution

 It is known from the Solomon Islands, Papua New Guinea and Queensland, Australia.

 Description

 It is similar to Ambulyx moorei and Ambulyx semifervens but the greenish olive stripe across tegula is sharply defined and broader, continued onto the metanotum as a broad stripe.
-The adult are dimorphic.
-Males have brown patterned forewings, each with three black spots outlined in white.
-The hindwings are patterned in yellow and orange.
-The females have dark purplish brown forewings and darker hindwings, with patterns similar to those of the male.